 Next up was a refreshing glass of Ibizkus Rosé, produced by Ibiza’s leading wine producer.
 While I wouldn’t think of Ibiza as a wine producing region, the Phoenicians introduced Monastrell grapes on the island around 500 BC.
-Wine-making has never really taken off with all the other tourist-driven ventures to dive in to, but we’re intrigued to learn that there are a handful of vineyards in the north west corner of the island that make up one of Europe’s unlikeliest of wine trails.
-Perhaps on another visit…
+Wine-making has never really taken off with all the other tourist-driven ventures to dive in to, but we were intrigued to learn that there are a handful of vineyards in the north west corner of the island that make up one of Europe’s unlikeliest of wine trails.
+Perhaps on a return visit…

 And of course, you can’t come to Spain and not stuff yourself full of Jamón ibérico.
 We try three different grades of Jamón ibérico along with three Spanish cheeses, while getting a lesson on identifying the famous black ham from other less-worthy hams.

 Another of our favorite stops is for pintxos, and everyone in the group is instructed to select whichever two we’d like from the selection on the bar before heading to our reserved table.
 Carafes of Tinto de Verano, literally the “red wine of summer” and a simpler form of sangria, are soon passed around.
 It’s another spot so good – and so close to the marina – that we note it to come back to.